ietf-rats-wg/eat/draft-ietf-rats-eat.md

 When decoding a JSON-encoded EAT, the type of submodule is determined as follows.
 A JSON object indicates the submodule is a Claims-Set.
 In all other cases, it is a JSON-Selector, which is an array of two elements that indicates whether the submodule is a nested token or a Detached-Submodule-Digest.The first element in the array indicates the type present in the second element.
-If the value is “JWT”, “CBOR”, “BUNDLE” or a future-standardized token types, e.g., {{UCCS}}, the submodule is a nested token of the indicated type, i.e., JWT-Message, CBOR-Token-Inside-JSON-Token, Detached-EAT-Bundle, or a future type.
+If the value is "JWT", "CBOR", "BUNDLE" or a future-standardized token types, e.g., {{UCCS}}, the submodule is a nested token of the indicated type, i.e., JWT-Message, CBOR-Token-Inside-JSON-Token, Detached-EAT-Bundle, or a future type.
 If the value is "DIGEST", the submodule is a Detached-Submodule-Digest.
 Any other value indicates a standardized extension to this specification.